wolfSSL/wolfssl/wolfcrypt/src/port/st/README.md

 If your chip simply does not have an IP block (e.g. H7Ax has no CRYP/HASH; F207 has no CRYP/HASH) the family arm sets the appropriate `NO_STM32_*` defines for you.

+The TinyAES IP exposes a single key-size bit (128/256 only), so wolfSSL auto-defines `NO_AES_192` on those families (C5/H5/G4/G0/U0/L4/L5/U3/U5/WB/WBA/WL).
+AES-192 is therefore unavailable under HW crypto on these parts (there is no software fallback when `NO_STM32_CRYPTO` is not set); the CRYP-IP families are unaffected.

 ### SAES instance routing

 Some newer families (H5/H7S/U3/U5/WBA/C5/N6, plus the L562 sub-variant) expose a Secure AES (SAES) instance in addition to (or instead of) a regular AES block.
 Define `WOLFSSL_STM32_USE_SAES` to route all wolfcrypt AES traffic through SAES via the `WC_STM32_AES_INST` indirection macro.
 This is required when the regular AES block is TrustZone-gated (H7S3) and is also a prerequisite for DHUK key-wrap on the families in the `WC_STM32_HAS_DHUK` gate (U3/U5/H5/WBA/C5).